 Course description: Course is geared for students interested in sports/athletics looking to further their knowledge in the areas of sports and coaching.
-The areas to be covered: coaching philosophy in a variety of sports and athletic events, sports administration, building and maintaining an athletic program, injury care & prevention, understanding of rules/officiating, game/practicing planning, scouting, sports history and working with young athletes.
-Materials:
+The areas we would cover: coaching philosophy in a variety of sports and athletic events, sports administration, building and maintaining an athletic program, injury care & prevention, understanding of rules/officiating, game/practicing planning, scouting, sports history and working with young athletes.
+Materials: Nothing to be purchased - We would use text and books we already own, videos, internet documents, guest speakers, and school/community resources.